Cubic Inches To Fluid Oz

 231 in³ / 128 fl oz = x in³ / y fl oz

-Solving for the ratio gives us approximately 1.802 cubic inches per fluid ounce.
-This means that roughly 1.802 cubic inches of space is required to hold 1 fluid ounce of liquid.
-Therefore, to convert cubic inches to fluid ounces, you'll divide the number of cubic inches by 1.802.
+Solving for the ratio gives us approximately 1.Now, 802 cubic inches per fluid ounce.
+What this tells us is roughly 1.In real terms, 802 cubic inches of space is required to hold 1 fluid ounce of liquid.
+That's why, to convert cubic inches to fluid ounces, you'll divide the number of cubic inches by 1.802.

 Formula: Fluid Ounces = Cubic Inches / 1.802